 What to take away

 I hope this post gave you a little more clarity around the differences between branding, brand strategy, and brand design.
 You might be left wondering what you need to invest in to build a profitable business.
 The short answer is that it depends on your budget.
 In an ideal world, you’ll work with a strategist first to create your business plan, and then hire a designer to bring your new strategic brand identity to life.
 There are some branding experts out there that offer both strategy and design.
 And of course, there are marketing agencies that will take your brand all the way from point A to Z for a pretty penny.
-Another option, if you have the time and patience, is to DIY your strategy and then hire a designer, or vice versa (as a designer however, I don’t recommend that you DIY your brand visuals–it usually shows).
+Another option, if you have the time and patience, is to DIY your strategy and then hire a designer, or vice versa (as a designer however, I don’t recommend that you DIY your brand visuals–it usually shows and first impressions are so important for your brand).

-If you like the sound of working with a strategic brand designer, get in touch to learn more about my process and the results I’ve created for my clients.
+If you like the sound of working with a strategic brand designer, get in touch to learn more about how I can support you in bringing your dream business to life through intentional design.